c0rnch1p/Gh0sty/readme.md

 follow the steps for MacOS and Linux.
 ##### API Keys
 To put this chatbot to full use, valid API key for OpenAI and Stable Diffusion are needed.
-These keys should be saved in files named stable-diffusion-api-key and openai-api-key in the program directory.
+These keys should be saved in files named stable_diffusion_api_key and openai_api_key in the program directory.
 When the install.sh script is run it will copy the keys over to the install directory with the code:
 ```shell
 echo 'sk_abcdefg123456789' >'gh0sty/keys/openai_api_key'